tobspr/RenderPipeline/toolkit/render_service/README.md

 on demand.

 A render can be triggered over the network.
-Example code for triggering a render and waiting for completion is included.
+Example code for triggering a render and waiting for completion can be found in `example_usage.py`